 Advancing on the Board’s Docket

 The procedure is slightly different for claims that are advanced on the Board’s docket versus those that are expedited at the Regional Office.
-First, it should be noted that in the current Legacy appeals system (as opposed to the New VA Appeals Process), the Board has a single docket.
+First, it should be noted that in the Legacy appeals system (as opposed to the New VA Appeals Process), the Board has a single docket.
 On this docket, appeals are heard based on the date a Veteran submits a VA Form 9, the appeal to the Board of Veterans’ Appeals.
-What this means is that all veterans are waiting in the same line to have their case reviewed by the Board, and they must wait in the order they appealed.
+What this means is that all veterans are waiting in the same line to have their case reviewed by the Board, and they must wait in the order in which their appeals were submitted.

 For a veteran’s case to be heard by the Board sooner, the case must be advanced on the Board’s docket, meaning it will skip part of the line and be heard before it would have been otherwise.
-In order to have your claim expedited, a veteran must file a Motion to Advance on the Board’s docket.
-These requests must be written and also must identify the reason the veteran’s claim should be expedited.
+To have their claim expedited, a veteran must file a Motion to Advance on the Board’s docket.
+These requests must be written and must identify the reason the veteran’s claim should be expedited.

-There are three main avenues for a veteran’s case to be advanced on the docket:
+There are three main reasons for a veteran’s case to be advanced on the docket: